speasley/jquery.occasions/README.md

 ###Date override

-You can simulate an occasion by overriding today's date with the date that you wish to test:
+You can simulate an occasion by passing in the date you wish to test:

 ```
 $('#logo').occasions({date:'05/04'});